 Worried about breastfeeding twins?
 What To Do When You’re Breastfeeding Two is an on-demand online breastfeeding twins class made just for YOU!
 This course was created by Twiniversity in partnership with Judy Teibloom-Mishkin, IBCLC.
 Click here to learn more…

 Ask Your Doctor These 4 Questions for a Great Start to Twin Pregnancy

 Expecting twins can be both wonderful and scary.
 Your doctor can help by providing education, support, and resources.
 Now that you know the most important questions to ask your doctor, take a deep breath and focus on a healthy pregnancy.
 Chances are everything will be fine, and in just a few months you will be holding your sweet little twins in your arms.

-Sarah Morel has been married to her wonderful husband for seven years and is a stay at home mom to four kids five and under, including one-year-old twins.
-She spends most of her days chasing her boys around, caring for babies, or struggling to keep the house clean.
+Sarah Morel has been married to her wonderful husband for six years, and is a stay at home mom to four kids under five, including infant twins.
+She spends most of her days chasing her boys around, feeding babies, or struggling to keep the house clean.
 In her limited spare time, she enjoys spending time with family and friends, reading Harry Potter and young adult fantasy, chatting with other parents on internet forums, and writing.
 You can find out more about her on her blog.

 Are You a New Twin Parent?

 Check out Natalie Diaz’s book: